Open-Source Cloud Solutions: a License for Achieving Multi-Cloud Interoperability

 OpenStack offers a set of open-source software components for assembling cloud infrastructure.
 Hardware vendor-agnostic, Open Stack lets you virtualize available hardware and then manage the pooled computing, data storage, and networking resources via APIs or a convenient dashboard.

 OpenStack is versatile when it comes to deployment scenarios and can be used to assemble cloud environments locally, within a partnering data center, and on the edge.
 Moreover, the baseline components can be extended into custom solutions and tools for supporting multi-cloud operations.

 That is what Walmart did.
-The grocery retailer used OpenStack to — a multi-cloud validation tool for analyzing performance or architecture issues across OpenStack clouds.
+The grocery retailer used OpenStack to create a Galaxy — a multi-cloud validation tool for analyzing performance or architecture issues across OpenStack clouds.

 One of the competitive features is automated installation on hybrid cloud infrastructure.
 It also comes with ample tools for setting up custom configurations.
 Users can leverage native software-defined networking solutions, plus manage containers and VMs from a single control point.
 This can dramatically improve the development teams’ productivity, as well as reduce time-to-market for new products.